Gozu Tennō: Overview

 The idea that Gozu Tennō had Korean roots stems in part from his association with these two gods.
-Mutō's name for instance is believed to derive from the Korean word mudang, "shamaness", while a story recorded in the Nihon Shoki (720 CE) claims that Susanoo, after his banishment from heaven, came down to a place called 'Soshimori' in the land of Silla and from there crossed the sea to Japan.
-Indeed, the epithet gozu ("ox-head(ed)") has been explained as being derived from 'Soshimori', here interpreted as a Korean toponym meaning "Bull's (so) Head (mari)".
+Mutō's name for instance is believed to derive from the Korean word mudang, female Korean shaman, while a story recorded in the Nihon Shoki (720 CE) claims that Susanoo, after his banishment from Takamagahara, came down to a place called Soshimori in the land of Silla and from there crossed the sea to Japan.
+Indeed, the epithet gozu "ox-head(ed)" has been explained as being derived from Soshimori, here interpreted as a Korean toponym meaning "Bull's (so) Head (mari)".

+The concept of cow heads in Korea, specifically Silla, can be found in the title Uzumasa (太秦) of the Hata clan.
+The Hata are believed to have arrived from Silla in the 5th century, having brought many of its elements that are shared across Japanese history and archaeology.

 Iconography

 Gozu Tennō was usually portrayed as a fierce-looking man with the head of an ox above his head.
 He is sometimes shown wielding an axe in one hand and a noose or lasso in the other, though other depictions may instead show him brandishing a sword or a halberd.
 He may be clad either in Indian-style garments, a suit of armor, or (rarely) in Japanese (Heian period) clothing.
 Some artworks might depict the deity with multiple arms and heads: a late Heian period statue in Sakai, Osaka Prefecture for instance shows him with three faces and four arms.
 Another statue in Tsushima, Aichi Prefecture depicts him with twelve arms, four heads (two fierce human heads each with a single horn, a horse's head, and an ox's head), and bird talons for feet.
 An ink drawing on a wooden panel (dating from 1490) which portrays the god with five heads is preserved in a temple in Konan, Shiga Prefecture.

 Several early modern depictions of Susanoo identify the deity as Gozu Tennō and may even exhibit iconographic traits of the latter (e.g. the ox's head) such as the first two images in this article.